The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Discussion

-The delayed onset of \methane\ production raises interesting questions regarding 3I's history.
+A peculiar feature of 3I's \methane\ activity history is the pre-perihelion $\qmethane$ value measured from the 2025 August 6 JWST/NIRSpec observation, which is almost an order of magnitude lower than the extrapolated trend line from the two post-perihelion measurements (\autoref{fig:fig5}).
+Meanwhile, the production rate of \cotwo\ displays monotonic combined pre- and post-perihelion activity modulation.
+The distinctive behavior of \methane\ indicates that a significant enhancement in \methane\ production occurred sometime after the 2025 August 6 pre-perihelion JWST/NIRSpec observation and prior to the post-perihelion JWST/MIRI visits.

 Solid-phase \methane\ is hypervolatile, with a significantly lower sublimation temperature than \cotwo.
-Thermal modeling of airless bodies \citep[e.g.,][]{schaller2007,lisse2022} has demonstrated that \methane\ ice at or near the surface of 3I would have been vigorously sublimating at the time of the first reports of cometary activity during 3I's inbound track ($r_h\sim 6$~au; \citealt{Feinstein2025ApJL,Martinez-Palomera2025ApJL,Ye2025ApJL}).
-However, neither the JWST/NIRSpec observations on 2025 August 6 ($r_h = 3.32$~au) nor the SPHEREx spectrophotometry from 2025 August 1--15 ($r_h=3.01$--3.49~au) detected \methane\ fluorescence \citep{Cordiner2025,Lisse2025arXiv}.
-These observations suggest that \methane\ is depleted in the outermost layers and imply that 3I previously underwent a period of significant heating within its natal planetary system prior to its ejection into the cold interstellar medium \citep{Lisse2026}.
-Consequently, the surviving reservoir of primordial \methane\ ice resides at depth and was only activated after the thermal wave induced by 3I's perihelion passage propagated into the interior.
+Thermal modeling of airless bodies \citep[e.g.,][]{schaller2007,lisse2021,lisse2022} has demonstrated that \methane\ ice at or near the surface of 3I would have been vigorously sublimating at the time of the first reports of cometary activity during 3I's pre-perihelion track ($r_h\sim 6$~au; \citealt{Feinstein2025ApJL,Martinez-Palomera2025ApJL,Ye2025ApJL}).
+However, the \methane\ production rate measurements indicate that the molecule was not fully activated when 3I was inbound at $\sim$3.3~au.
+This could imply that 3I previously underwent a period of significant heating within its natal planetary system prior to its ejection into the cold interstellar medium \citep{Lisse2026} that depleted the \methane\ in the outermost layers.
+Consequently, the surviving reservoir of primordial \methane\ ice resides at depth and was only fully activated after the thermal wave induced by 3I's perihelion passage propagated into the interior.
+This behavior is mirrored by CO---even more volatile than \methane---which displayed a roughly 40-fold increase in production relative to \cotwo\ in the 2025 December SPHEREx observations of 3I when compared to pre-perihelion measurements \citep{Lisse2026}.
+An additional contributing factor to the increased production of these hypervolatile species could be the removal of the outermost layers of the surface through sublimation-driven mass loss during 3I's perihelion passage.